 Contact the advertiser: Promoted Tweets are Tweets first, which means you can interact with them exactly as you would any other Tweet.
 You may want to reply to the advertiser or, if the advertiser follows you, send them a Direct Message to bring any issues directly to their attention.

 Block the advertiser: Blocking an advertising account will prevent its Promoted Tweets from appearing in your timeline going forward.
 It will also prevent the account from being displayed as a recommended Promoted Account.
 To read more about what blocking does on Twitter, see here.

 3. Report the Twitter Ad.

 Twitter has a form for reports related to Twitter Ads.
-Although advertisers are responsible for the content of their profile, Tweets, and all promotions they run on the Twitter Ads platform, Twitter takes violations of its Twitter Ads Policy, the Twitter Rules and Terms of Service seriously; we will examine reported violations and take appropriate action.
+Although advertisers are responsible for the content of their profile, Tweets and all promotions they run on the Twitter Ads platform, we will examine reported violations of the Twitter Ads Policy, the Twitter Rules and Terms of Service and will take action accordingly.